Linkawho/legacy/README.md

 ## "Wait...
 Link-a-who?"
-The web directory that helps you discover the Internet.
+A curated directory that helps you discover the Internet.
 ***Find something worth clicking.***

 ## Search engines